isomerpages/cris-precise/_for-collaborators/Resources/Data Access Principles (PRECISE SG100K).md

 <p></p>
 </li>
 <li>
-<p>The <u>PRECISE Chief Scientific Officer’s Office</u> (CSOO) serves as Secretariat
-for data access, and is the initial primary point of contact for data availability and collaboration enquiries.
-Please contact <a rel="noopener noreferrer nofollow" target="_blank">research@precise.cris.sg</a>.&nbsp;</p>
+<p>The <u>PRECISE Chief Scientific Officer’s Office</u> (CSOO) serves as Secretariat for data access, and is the initial primary point of contact for data availability and collaboration enquiries.
+Please contact <a href="mailto:research@precise.cris.sg" rel="noopener nofollow" target="_blank">research@precise.cris.sg</a>.&nbsp;</p>
 <p></p>

 <p><em>Please see illustration for PRECISE-SG100K Data Access Governance process below.</em>
 </p>
 </li>
 </ul>
 <h4><strong>Matters Pertaining to Publication Policy and Intellectual Property</strong></h4>
-<p>All publications arising from the current early access route must be reviewed
-by the PRECISE-SG100K Data Access Committee and PRECISE-SG100K Scientific Committee prior to submission to confirm that the data use and publication objectives are within the scope of the approved data request.
-Projects involving use of TRUST data will also require pre-publication review by TRUST.</p>
+<p>All publications arising from the current early access route must be reviewed by the PRECISE-SG100K Data Access Committee and PRECISE-SG100K Scientific Committee prior to submission to confirm that the data use and publication objectives are within the scope of the approved data request.
+Projects involving use of TRUST data will also require pre-publication review by
+TRUST.</p>
 <p>Researchers shall follow the authorship and acknowledgement instructions
 listed in the Data Access Agreement.</p>